 3. Saucony Ride 14

 The Saucony Ride ISO is a great all-around shoe that has features beneficial to runners with Achilles’ tendonitis.

-The Ride 10 has an 8mm heel offset, which helps to ease Achilles’ pain.
+The Ride ISO has an 8mm heel offset, which helps to ease Achilles’ pain.
 The Ride ISO is ideal for those who have neutral pronation and for those who need some cushioning but don’t need a ton of extra support.
 The shoe’s sole is designed to provide great traction and added flex for a natural running feel.